A balance transfer can be a valuable tool for managing credit card debt more effectively.

 Minimum annual income requirement of $15,000

 With low APRs across categories, the CIBC Select Visa’s low annual fee and attractive welcome bonus make this one of the best balance transfer credit cards available in Canada.
-You can also get up to three free secondary cards for no additional fee.
-However, you do need to have a minimal annual income of $15,000, and it doesn’t include rewards or insurance coverage.
+You can also get up to three secondary cards at no additional cost.
+However, you do need a minimum annual income of $15,000, and it doesn’t include rewards or insurance coverage.

 Purchase interest rate: 12.99%